Guiding Statement: To be New Zealand’s best film school, providing excellent training in film-making.

 We aim to turn out the producers, directors and technical crews of the future; graduates who are well prepared to make a career in film and/or television.

 The course is hands-on and practical.
-Teaching is project-based and we teach on both digital video and 16mm film.
+Teaching is project-based and we teach on the digital video format.
 Students make a range of individual projects that may include music videos, documentaries and short digital dramatic films.
-The focus of the year is the production of two or three short films, shot on film and made collectively by the whole crew.
+The focus of the year is the production of two short films, shot on the Ari- Alexa and made collectively by the whole crew.

 The Film School is listed on the Ministry of Education Prospectus and is registered as a private training establishment by the New Zealand Qualifications Authority (NZQA).
 To read their latest external quality assurance report, go here